-The District received an Early College High School designation from the Texas Education Agency in the summer of 2014.
-Beginning in 2014-15 the comprehensive program allows all qualifying freshman to enroll in the Seguin Early College High School in partnership with Alamo Colleges - St. Philip's College.
+The District's Early College High School designation from the Texas Education Agency has been in place for six years.
+The comprehensive program allows all qualifying freshmen to enroll in the Seguin Early College High School in partnership with Alamo Colleges - St. Philip's College.
 The students will continue in the program through graduation and have the opportunity to earn up to an Associate degree in conjunction with a high school diploma at no cost to the students or their families.
 The Class of 2018 represented the first graduating class of Seguin High School students who experienced four years of the Early College High School program.
-Thirty-one students graduated with a diploma and associate degree.

 Seguin ISD's vision is that technology must be authentically integrated to create a relevant, rigorous and engaging learning culture for students and teachers.
 Technology is integrated into the curriculum at every grade level (pre K-12).
 At each campus, students enjoy access to computers in the classroom and various laboratory settings including multimedia carts and mobile labs.
 Laptops and other mobile devices are a part of the core K-8 classrooms along with library media centers.
-Students can learn Mac, PC, and Chrome platforms, use numerous software programs, and have access to peripherals, digital cameras, and iPads.
-Seguin High School offers advanced technology courses such as computer science, multimedia, web mastery, information technology and security assurance, computer maintenance, and principals of information technology.
-Instruction is also offered in pre-engineering, manufacturing technology and computer aided design.
+Students can learn Mac, PC, and Chrome platforms, use numerous software programs, and have access to a variety of other career and skill oriented technologies.
+Seguin High School offers advanced technology courses such as computer science, multimedia, web mastery, information technology and security assurance, computer maintenance, and principles of information technology.
+Instruction is also offered in robotics, digital media, programming, computer science, business information systems, web technologies, and construction.
 All schools have filtered internet access and automated library systems.
 Technology helps students individualize learning, address deficiencies, and earn credit via special software and lab settings.
 The integration of technology into the curriculum is a critical component of a 21st century education.

 Community/school partnerships help to emphasize the importance of high school academic expectations.
 A variety of civic organizations, including RSVP Volunteers, student groups from TLU, Communities in Schools, and parent volunteers provide mentoring, reading, and tutoring services in the schools.
 The District partners with the community through the Seguin Education Foundation, a 501(c)(3) not-for-profit foundation, founded for the sole purpose of benefiting students and staff.
-The foundation is governed by a board of directors comprised of volunteers from a cross-section of the community.
-Since 2004, the Seguin Education Foundation has provided 150 grants totaling \$500,000.
-Approximately \$65,000 was given in the fall of 2017.
+The foundation is governed by a board of directors composed of volunteers from a cross-section of the community.
+Since 2004, the Seguin Education Foundation has provided nearly 335 grants totaling more than \$650,000.
+Approximately \$60,000 was given in the fall of 2019.
 The Foundation funds creative, teacher-initiated projects that enhance instruction and enrich learning.

 Seguin ISD is one of the largest employers in the community.
-The District reported total staff of 1072.5 with 475.5 teachers, 98 professional support, 33 campus administrators and 11 central administration staff members.
-Support staff includes 94.5 educational aides and 234 auxiliary staff.
+The District reported total staff of 1,079 with 489 teachers, 105 professional support, 35 campus administrators and 11 central administration staff members.
+Support staff includes 92 educational aides, 102 clerical/technical and 245 auxiliary staff.

-Facilities and campuses in the Seguin ISD range in age with the oldest being more than 100 years old and the newest being a year old.
+Facilities and campuses in the Seguin ISD range in age with the oldest being more than 100 years old and the newest being three years old.